 All vegetation maintenance works is required to be carried out in compliance with the Electricity Safety (Electric Line Clearance) Regulation 2020.
 These regulations stipulate a minimum safe clearance between trees and power lines, to keep re-growth clear of power lines.

-During September tree maintenance will be undertaken in zone 23 Frankston South.
+During October tree maintenance will be undertaken in Zone 15 Frankston.

 Maintenance will include clearing trees from power lines uplifting tree canopy over roads paths and removing poor form or condition trees.

 For more details, or information about when your neighbourhood area works will be conducted see map and timetable;